Skip to content

 Unearthed through farming activities, a 6” British shell is recovered by a DOVO-SEDEE team on the former battlefield of Passchendaele.

 DOVO-SEDEE and their contribution to this exhibition: Formed in 1920 in response to the vast quantities of unexploded ammunition that littered the Flanders landscape, DOVO-SEDEE’s work was expected to be completed within three years.
-It wasn’t to be, now in their second century of continuous operations, in this predominantly rural region of Belgium, their work is expected to take many more years to complete.
+It wasn’t to be.
+Now in their second century of continuous operations, in this predominantly rural region of Belgium, their work is expected to take many more years to complete.

 Image credit : DOVO-SEDEE